wormholer/KAP-manual/en/molap/rawtable.en.md

 ![](images/createrawtable_3.jpg)

-1. `date` encoding is for date string, such as "20160101" or "2016-01-02".
-It only stores the day information excluding hour, minute and second, which means 4pm or 6am is the same in this encoding.
-The data is stored as Long type in storage.
-2. `boolean` encoding is for boolean data, such as "true" or "false".
-The data is stored as Boolean type in storage.
-3. `fixed_length` encoding is for string and the `Length` is required to tell how many charactors are stored there.
-Strings longer than that Length will be cut down to fit that length. `Length` is defined in the next column to `Encoding`.
-4. `time` encoding is for time string.
-It's different from date encoding for it stores the information of day, hour, minute, second.
-However, millisecond part is not persistent.
-The maximum time supported is 2038/01/19 03:14:07.
-The data is stored as int32 type in storage.
-5. `integer` encoding is only for integer and long type.
-The `Length` is also required in this encoding and it supports up to 8 width.
-You can always set the width to 8, it's safe for all possible long values.
-Smaller length value helps save storage.
-For instance,  if your data's range is from -2 to 89, only one byte is enough, so set length to 1 is the best choice in this case.
-6. `int` encoding is deprecated.
-For new user, please select `integer` encoding.
-7. `orderedbytes` encoding is designed for all types.
+1. `orderedbytes` encoding is designed for all types and the default choice.
 It keeps data's order when encoding.
 It's the default encoding type in most cases.
-8. `var` encoding is similar to orderedbytes except it does not preserve order.
+2. `var` encoding is similar to orderedbytes except it does not preserve order.
 It's not suggested any more, please use orderedbytes where applies.
+3. `boolean` Use 1 byte to encode boolean values, valid value include: true, false, TRUE, FALSE, True, False, t, f, T, F, yes, no, YES, NO, Yes, No, y, n, Y, N, 1, 0
+4. `integer` Use N bytes to encode integer values, where N equals the length parameter and ranges from 1 to 8. [ -2^(8*N-1), 2^(8*N-1)) is supported for integer encoding with length of N.
+5. `int` Deprecated, use latest integer encoding instead.
+6. `date` Use 3 bytes to encode date dimension values.
+7. `time` Use 4 bytes to encode timestamps, supporting from 1970-01-01 00:00:00 to 2038/01/19 03:14:07.
+Millisecond is ignored.
+8. `fix_length` Use a fixed-length("length" parameter) byte array to encode integer dimension values, with potential value truncations.
+9. `fixed_length_hex` Use a fixed-length("length" parameter) byte array to encode the hex string dimension values, like 1A2BFF or FF00FF, with potential value truncations.
+Assign one length parameter for every two hex codes.

+Notice `dict` encoding is NOT supported.

 ### Index